Last Updated on July 24, 2024 by Kirsten Raccuia

 Mulu National Park, Sarawak – An intense Short Trip in Malaysia

-Mulu National Park is a UNESCO World Heritage Site unlike any others in Malaysia.
+Mulu National Park is a UNESCO World Heritage Site, unlike any other in Malaysia.

-The park has a lot of attractions for various levels of outdoorsy-ness.
+The park has a lot of attractions for various levels of outdoorsyness.
 There are adventure caves where you’ll swim through ancient underground rivers.
-Show caves where you’ll see all flora and fauna (read creepy-crawlies) that survive inside.
-And more extreme adventure where you’ll hike and climb for days.
+Show caves where you’ll see all the flora and fauna (read creepy-crawlies) that survive inside.
+And more extreme adventures where you’ll hike and climb for days.

 A few Mulu Highlights include: